technology-toolbox/website/content/blog/jjameson/2011/11/09/building-technologytoolbox-com-part-5.md

 HTML content should look good "naked" -- in other words, without any CSS rules
 applied:

+{{< blockquote "font-italic" >}}

-> ...with no distracting layout, the meaningful structure of your naked
-> content becomes clear: Visitors can more easily see headings and hierarchy,
-> and they can more easily identify paragraphs, quotations, and lists.
+...with no distracting layout, the meaningful structure of your naked content becomes clear: Visitors can more easily see headings and hierarchy, and they can more easily identify paragraphs, quotations, and lists.

->
-> Such meaningful markup and structure simplifies design.
-Everyone will
-> benefit from an altogether simpler user experience, one that will be as
-> easy to navigate on any device from a large monitor to a small-screen mobile
-> phone. <cite>-- Clarke, Andy.
+Such meaningful markup and structure simplifies design.
+Everyone will benefit from an altogether simpler user experience, one that will be as easy to navigate on any device from a large monitor to a small-screen mobile phone. <cite>-- Clarke, Andy.
 "Semantics Is Meaning."
-> <a href="http://www.transcendingcss.com/">Transcending CSS</a>.
+<a href="http://www.transcendingcss.com/">Transcending CSS</a>.
 Berkley:
-> New Riders, 2007: 65.</cite>
+New Riders, 2007: 65.</cite>

+{{< /blockquote >}}

 Even without clicking the **See full-sized image** link for Figure 1, it is pretty clear that my MSDN blog does *not* look very good